RehamHassan1/Client-Retention-Prediction/README.md

 # 📊 Client Retention Prediction Based on Client Behavior

+## 🧩 Problem Statement

-This project uses machine learning to predict whether clients on freelancing platforms are likely to return, based on their behavioral patterns, job posting characteristics, and engagement history.
+In freelance marketplaces, retaining clients is crucial for sustainable platform growth.
+This project uses machine learning to predict whether a client is likely to return based on their behavior, job posting characteristics, and engagement history.
+The solution enables proactive strategies for retention, improving user satisfaction and business performance.

 ## 🚀 Overview